wp-plugins/nextgen-facebook/readme.txt

 == Installation ==

-If you [download and install the Pro version](http://surniaulula.com/wordpress-plugins/nextgen-facebook/), follow the *Manual Removal* method (to remove the old plugin while keeping its settings), and the *Semi-Automated Install* method to upload and activate the new plugin.
+If you download [the Pro version](http://surniaulula.com/wordpress-plugins/nextgen-facebook/) (or [another free version](http://wordpress.org/plugins/nextgen-facebook/developers/), follow the *Manual Removal* method (to remove the old plugin while keeping its settings), and the *Semi-Automated Install* method to upload and activate the new plugin.
 If you get a PCLZIP_ERR_BAD_FORMAT error, [see the FAQ for possible solutions](http://wordpress.org/plugins/nextgen-facebook/faq/).

 **Automated Install**